What is a trademark class of goods or services?

 How do classes affect costs?

 The higher the number of classes, the greater the costs.
 The USPTO charges a filing fee per class.
 Attorney’s fees will vary depending upon the firm.
-Our firm currently charges a flat rate of $725 per class.
+Our firm currently charges flat rates for filing trademark applications.

 How useful was this post?